 Pizza boxes are typically made of corrugated cardboard – which of course we are recommended to recycle, but when you place the pizza in the box then the cardboard is typically left with some grease or cheese leftovers that then make the box not able to be recycled.

-Pizza boxes cannot be recycled if they are damaged from grease and cheese.
+Pizza boxes cannot be recycled if they are damaged from grease and cheese. (which as shown above may no longer be true!)

 Because the grease will prevent the paper fibers from being separate during the pulping processes is the key reason you cannot recycle a dirty pizza box.